 But contrary to the W-European sites these “mixed ensembles” were found within “heartland” of the Middle European Micoquian.
 One of the problems with these ensembles is the fact, that we do not know for sure, if they really represent contemporary artifact associations and if they were contemporaneous to “pure” Micoquian ensembles.

-The Buhlen example look like Obsidian and has similar qualities.
+The raw material of the Buhlen Keilmesser looks like Obsidian and has similar qualities.
 But it is “Kieselschiefer” from a nearby source.